 How much will it cost?

 The total cost for a standard service, including a funeral ceremony of up to 30 minutes is £200.
 Pricing for bespoke service packages are available upon request.
-All pricing is aligned with Humanist UK’s recommended fee structure.
+All pricing is aligned with Humanists UK’s recommended fee structure.

 Why choose Ruth?